code-charity/youtube/README.md

 <p align="center">
-	«Improve YouTube!» (
-	<code>/ImprovedTube/</code>) is a lightweight browser extension with a simple UI, powerful features.
+        <code>/ImprovedTube/</code> is a lightweight browser extension with a simple UI and powerful features.
 	<br>
 	<br>
   	<a href="https://github.com/code4charity/YouTube-Extension/wiki/Features">Features</a>